eda-akkaya/eda-akkaya/README.md

 I graduated from Computer Engineering at Ege University.
 I am interested in software development and data science.<br>
 🔭 I’m currently working on my MyWisePath project.
-In this project, the chatbot creates a personalized roadmap and keeps track of it. <br>
+In this project, the chatbot creates a personalized roadmap for the discipline the user wants to learn and keeps track of it. <br>
 🌱 I’m currently improving myself backend development <br>
 📫 How to reach me :<br>
 Linkedin: https://www.linkedin.com/in/eda-akkaya/<br>